ToucanToco/weaverbird/docs/_docs/user-interface/simplify.md

 <img src="../../img/docs/user-interface/simplify_step_form.jpg" width="350" />

 - `Tolerance`: The tolerance to use when simplifying your data.
-After simplification, no points will be closer than `Tolerance`.
-The unit depends on the unit of your data's projection, but in general, it's expressed in meters.